Continual improvement framework

-The continual improvement framework is the component of the National Project Management System (NPMS) that provides the governance structure and process for the approval and promulgation of new or amended documentation related to Public Works and Government Services Canada (PWGSC) project management and project management services related to Real Property and business projects with an IT-enabled component.
+The continual improvement framework is the component of the National Project Management System (NPMS) that provides the governance structure and process for the approval and promulgation of new or amended documentation related to Public Services and Procurement Canada (PSPC) project management and project management services related to Real Property and business projects with an IT-enabled component.

 - To ensure that the NPMS becomes and remains the primary tool for managing real property and IT-enabled business projects by providing a consistent, web-based, national approach to project management which can be adapted over time to other business lines;

-- To ensure that the quality of NPMS documentation is consistent, relevant and continually enhanced based on guidance from Treasury Board Secretariat, PWGSC user feedback, and industry best practices.
+- To ensure that the quality of NPMS documentation is consistent, relevant and continually enhanced based on guidance from Treasury Board Secretariat, PSPC user feedback, and industry best practices.

 Real Property Projects

 The Advisory & Practices (Project Delivery) Directorate within Real Property Branch (RPB) has been delegated to lead the development of policies and practices related to the implementation of real property projects.
 However, as project management affects a wide range of activities and directorates within the organization, the Directorate relies on a network of representatives to ensure that the related corporate objectives are successfully implemented and met, and are facilitated through the:

-- Real Property Project Management Improvement Steering Committee, which was established in August 2006 to provide the overall governance for recommendation and implementation of improved project management practices within PWGSC RPB.
+- Real Property Project Management Improvement Steering Committee, which was established in August 2006 to provide the overall governance for recommendation and implementation of improved project management practices within PSPC RPB.

 - Real Property NPMS Continual Improvement Team, which supports the RP Project Management Steering Committee and provides a quality assurance role for the review, evaluation, amendment and continual improvement of national documentation.

-- In order to ensure consistency and to benefit from lessons learned and practices developed for PWGSC's Business Projects - IT Enabled, the chair of the Real Property NPMS Continual Improvement Team ensures that changes and improvements to the RP stream are submitted to PMAC for review and input where they impact cross cutting NPMS framework and/or principles.
+- In order to ensure consistency and to benefit from lessons learned and practices developed for PSPC's Business Projects - IT Enabled, the chair of the Real Property NPMS Continual Improvement Team ensures that changes and improvements to the RP stream are submitted to PMAC for review and input where they impact cross cutting NPMS framework and/or principles.

 - Changes and improvements to the NPMS Directive for Real Property Projects are approved as per the RPB Policy Management Framework.